 The company has leveraged its unique assets, iconic brands and reach to compete in the distribution of digital content.
 In 2009, the company entered the eBook market and launched its NOOK® brand of eReading products, which provide a fun, easy-to-use and immersive digital reading experience.
 Over the past several years, the company has introduced several devices in the tablet and eReader categories.
 With NOOK, customers gain access to the expansive NOOK Store® of more than 4 million digital books, plus periodicals and comics.
 In addition to NOOK devices, the company makes it easy for customers to enjoy content across a wide array of popular devices through Free NOOK Reading Apps™, available for Android™, iOS® and Windows®.

-Starting in Fall 2016, Barnes & Noble is introducing a new store concept in several locations across the country featuring a contemporary aesthetic where books remain the hero, an expanded food and beverage offering, including wine and beer, and a major commitment to hospitality featuring table-side service.
-The new stores will also include a special mobile experience for both booksellers and customers, featuring a mobile app that will provide a digital layout of the store to facilitate finding books and other merchandise, and the ability for customers to text booksellers for assistance.
+Barnes & Noble recently introduced a new store concept in several locations across the country featuring a contemporary aesthetic where books remain the hero, an expanded food and beverage offering, including wine and beer, and a major commitment to hospitality featuring table-side service.
+The new stores also include a special mobile experience for both booksellers and customers, featuring a mobile app that provides a digital layout of the store to facilitate finding books and other merchandise, and the ability for customers to text booksellers for assistance.